jcorley60/github_tutorial/README.md

    **git commit -m "comment"**

-   where the comment field is important because it's used to identify the overall change made
+   where the comment list string is important because it's used to identify the overall change made

-   if no comment field is completed then on the resultant screen hit escape and enter in the command line **:wq**
+   if no comment string is completed then on the resultant screen hit escape and enter in the command line **:wq**

 4. Push changes, i.e., sync up with GitHub and promulgate changes there

    **git push**

 ---

 ## RECCOMENDATION
 Use a text editor which can interface with GitHub repositories, such as [Atom](atom.io).